 - Initial and ongoing training increase caregiver excellence.
 Agencies that offer thorough training for their care staff ensure that skills are constantly as sharp as they can be, and that any new techniques established in the industry are applied – meaning a heightened degree of care over an independent caregiver without the same opportunities for career development.

-At Hearts at Home In-Home Care, we are happy to meet each of these criteria and by offering help at home for Kansas City seniors.
+At Hearts at Home In-Home Care, we are happy to meet each of these criteria and by offering companion care for Kansas City seniors.
 As a proud member of the Briggs Home Care family of agencies, we are focused on meeting the varied needs of our clients – from companionship and light housekeeping assistance to chronic and emerging health issues, and everything in between.
 We take pride in making sure our team receives continuous caregiver training, so you can feel confident in knowing our caregivers are top notch and constantly improving their skills, while providing the safe, reliable, and compassionate care required to make life the very best it can be.